forcedotcom/cli/releasenotes/README.md

 [Click here for the v49 release notes.](./v49.md)

+## 50.5.0 (November 12, 2020) - CLI 7.80.0

+These changes are in the 50.5.0 release candidate plug-in (`salesforcedx@latest-rc`).

+* FIX: The `force:source:convert` command works on custom labels.
+Previously you'd get the error `ERROR running force:source:convert: The package root directory is empty`.
+(GitHub issue [#684](https://github.com/forcedotcom/cli/issues/684))

+* FIX: The `force:source:convert` and `force:source:deploy` commands work with the EmailTemplate and EmailFolder metadata types.
+Previously you’d get an error such as `Cannot find folder: ExampleFolder`.
+(GitHub issue [#609](https://github.com/forcedotcom/cli/issues/609) and [#612](https://github.com/forcedotcom/cli/issues/612))

+* FIX: The `force:source:push` and `force:source:push` commands work with duplicate rules.
+Previously you’d get the message `No results found` and the rule wouldn't be pushed to or pulled from your org.
+(GitHub issue [#685](https://github.com/forcedotcom/cli/issues/685))

+## 50.4.0 (November 5, 2020) - CLI 7.79.0

+* We aren't releasing a Salesforce CLI patch this week.

 ## 50.2.0 (October 22, 2020) - CLI 7.77.1

 * NEW: As part of [open-sourcing Salesforce CLI](https://developer.salesforce.com/blogs/2020/05/open-sourcing-salesforce-cli.html), we've broken out the source for the authorization commands, such as `force:auth:jwt:grant`, into their own [GitHub repo](https://github.com/salesforcecli/plugin-auth).
 These commands are now in the `auth` namespace.
 For example: